WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/36_Zephaniah/Zeph_2.md

 Herds shall lie down in her midst, all kinds of beasts; even the owl and the hedgehog shall lodge in her capitals; a voice shall hoot in the window; devastation will be on the threshold; for her cedar work will be laid bare.

 ###### 15
 This is the exultant city that lived securely, that said in her heart, "I am, and there is no one else."
 What a desolation she has become, a lair for wild beasts!
-Everyone who passes by her hisses and shakes his fist. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Everyone who passes by her hisses and shakes his fist.

 ***